I like fixing things myself whenever possible. Fixing my Samsung TV was intimidating at first, but it was actually fairly easy.

-Samsung LCD TV's have a known problem with capacitors going bad.
-If your Samsung LCD won't turn on, or makes repeated clicking sounds, there is a very good chance that you can save hundreds of dollars doing this simple repair yourself.
+LCD TVs have a known problem with capacitors going bad.
+If your Samsung LCD TV won't turn on or makes repeated clicking sounds, there is a very good chance that you can save hundreds of dollars doing this simple repair yourself.

 I know, I know.
 You're thinking, "Tinker inside my LCD HDTV.
 Are you crazy?"
 No, I'm not crazy.
 This is a repair almost anyone can do.

-You will only need four items for this repair:
+You will need the five items below for this repair:

 Get your replacement capacitors now for the quickest repair.